meilisearch/specifications/text/0089-tenant-tokens.md

 `Mark` is a developer for a SaaS platform.
 He would like to ensure that every end-user can only access their documents at search time.

-When an end-user registers, the Mark's backend code generates a `Tenant token` for that end-user so they can only access their documents.
+When an end-user registers, Mark's backend code generates a `Tenant token` for that end-user so they can only access their documents.

 This tenant-token is signed with a MeiliSearch API Key so that MeiliSearch can ensure that the tenant-token has been generated from a known entity.